 To be a success in such a fast-paced sector, finance professionals have to be able to think on their feet and react swiftly.
 They must also be strong communicators and the gatekeeper to the crucial make-up of a digital business – from forecasting and building projection models, to looking ahead and inspiring further growth processes.

-Online developments have created workspaces that are exciting places to be in, and there’s so many more opportunities made possible thanks to technology, no matter what the speciality of the employee.
+Online developments have created workspaces that are exciting places to be in, and there are so many more opportunities made possible thanks to technology, no matter what the speciality of the employee.